amanmalali/CompilerDock/README.md

 Additional languages can be added by adding the appropriate command in the Dockerfile located in the Setup folder
 * ``` RUN apt-get install <Name of ubuntu package for the language>``` Languages can also be removed from the dockerfile if they are not needed by deleting the corresponding RUN command in the Dockerfile

+## TODO
+* Memory limitations on Docker
+* Lighter Dockerfile
+* Actions on GitHub
+* Combine docker shell script with python
+* Use quart and Hypercorn